buscaroli/fullstack-app-plain-js/README.md

   ### ERRATA CORRIDGE

-  - in the client/index.html I had originally imported a file called index.js but I had created a file called app.js
+  In the client/index.html I had originally imported a file called index.js but I had created a file called app.js

   - amend the import at line 8 to the following (but we won't touch that file until ##client3):

   ```html